Otis Worldwide: Incidents and controversies

-In 2001, due to a dated design flaw, 8-year-old Tucker Smith was crushed to death by an Otis Elevator after becoming trapped in the gap between the outside door and the inside gate.
+In 2001, due to a dated design flaw, 8-year-old Tucker Smith from Bel Air, Maryland was crushed to death by an Otis Elevator after becoming trapped in the gap between the outside door and the inside gate.

+On August 14, 2002, Neil Raymond Ricco tripped while exiting an Otis Elevator while working at a Comerica Bank building in San Diego.
+He said it malfunctioned, causing the elevator to stop a foot below the floor level.
+Ricco was diagnosed with a concussion and a controversial investigation ensued.

 In February 2007, European Union regulators fined Otis Elevator €225 million (US$295.8 million) for being part of a price-fixing cartel in the Belgian, Dutch, Luxembourg, and German markets.
 Competitors ThyssenKrupp, Schindler Group, KONE, and Mitsubishi Elevator Europe were also fined for participating in the same cartel.

-On July 24, 2009, a group of eight people was trapped for eight hours in an Otis elevator in Toronto.
-A repair man who tried to fix the elevator fell 10 floors to his death.
+On July 24, 2009, a group of eight people were trapped for eight hours in an Otis elevator in Toronto.
+A repair worker who tried to fix the elevator fell 10 floors to his death.

 On December 14, 2010, an Otis escalator installed in the International Trade station of Shenzhen Metro Line 1 reversed direction without notice, triggering a stampede that injured 25 passengers.

 On July 5, 2011, an Otis 513MPE escalator installed at Beijing Subway Line 4 Zoo Station changed direction without notice, causing 30 people to fall.
 One boy was killed and 27 people injured, prompting China to halt the use of the escalator model.
 A Beijing official said the 513MPE escalator had "defects in design, manufacturing and maintenance", and that Otis had "unavoidable responsibility for the accident".
 Shenzhen Metro authorities confirmed that the cause of the accident was also similar to the Shenzhen accident on December 14.

 In March 2017, eighteen people suffered injuries at Hong Kong's Langham Place shopping mall when an escalator maintained by Otis reversed direction from up to down.